IIIF/api/source/api/presentation/2.0/index.md

 ####  6.6.5.
 Style

-The [Cascading Style Sheets][XXX] standard (CSS) is used to describe how the client should render a given resource to the user.
+The [Cascading Style Sheets][css] standard (CSS) is used to describe how the client should render a given resource to the user.
 The CSS information is embedded within the annotation using the same `ContentAsText` approach above.
 As a stylesheet may contain more than one style, and be reused between annotations, it is attached to the annotation directly in the same manner as a stylesheet being linked to an HTML document.
 Then the name of the style class is attached to the resource that should be styled, again in the same manner as the class attribute in html, although we use `style` to avoid confusion with object classes.

 In the example below, the text should be colored red.